fdilke/bewl/notes/for-sussex.md

 and automorphism groups, as algebraic structures in the topos.

-- The library can easily be extended to add many familiar algebraic constructions (e.g. abelianizing a group) which translate easily in Bewl.
+- The library could be extended to add many familiar algebraic constructions (e.g. abelianizing a group) which translate naturally in Bewl.

 ---